pochkas/internship/README.md

 1) Clamps in Condition are not implemented;
 2) The validation of the request has been implemented;
-3) 3)CopyOnWriteArrayList and ConcurrentHashMap are used to create a Thread-safe collection;
+3) CopyOnWriteArrayList and ConcurrentHashMap are used to create a Thread-safe collection;

 Unit Tests Written